codeamt/Deep-Learning-AI/1 Neural Networks and Deep Learning/README.md

 <img src="https://ucarecdn.com/70d6d8d2-699e-4869-8df3-5d9a8558a7c0/" width="60%" height="50%" >
 </p>

 The magic of deep learning happens in the inner parts of an architected model, using aforementioned layers of what we call "neurons" that activate and facilitate the learning process.
-The actual "learning" happens with the help of Calculus and derivatives, when we perform "back propogation" to systematically improve our model's learning.
+The actual "learning" happens with the help of partial derivatives, when we perform "back propogation" to systematically improve our model's learning.

 <p align="center">
   <img src="https://ucarecdn.com/51808340-5082-4aa6-b53c-eb09449001b0/" width="60%" height="50%" >